dat-ecosystem/dat/docs/notes.md

 ## on disk format

-when inserting data into dat you have to specify a primary column with unique ids. if one isn't specified then unique monotonic unique ids will be generated for each row. data comes out of dat in primary key sorted order.
+when inserting data into dat you have to specify a primary column with unique ids. if one isn't specified then unique ids (a [cuid](https://www.npmjs.org/package/cuid)) will be generated for each row. data comes out of dat in primary key sorted order.

 for the following explanations refer to this example CSV: